-Global greenhouse gas emissions are now at a record high, and the world’s scientific community agrees that continued unabated release of greenhouse gases will have catastrophic consequences for species and the planet.
-Many efforts to curb greenhouse gas emissions, both public and private, have been underway for decades, yet it is now clear that collectively these efforts are failing.
+Climate change may be the most important and defining environmental issue of the 21st century.
+Throughout the course, students will cover the scientific basis for climate change and its uncertainties.
+We will discuss global greenhouse gas emissions, which are now at a record high, their sources, and their subsequent consequences for species and the planet.
 Critical to any attempt to mitigate greenhouse gas emissions is a clear, accurate understanding of the sources and levels of greenhouse gas emissions and of the methods for measuring and modeling climate change.
-This course addresses all facets of greenhouse gas emissions accounting and reporting and will provide students with tangible skills needed to direct such efforts in the future.
+This course aims to address the science of climate change and will provide students with tangible skills needed to direct such efforts in the future.

 Using Data and Analytics to Lead Change (1.5 credits)

-This course focuses on developing the quantitative skills necessary for identifying and analyzing key environmental data.
-Students learn basic methods to understand, obtain, and build databases.
-They also study the basics of descriptive and inferential statistical methods, including exploratory data analysis estimation with correlation and basic regression.
-Introductions to experimentation, hypothesis testing, and analysis of variance complement the development of analytical skills.
-The course provides students with experience in the application of statistical methods and the use of statistical software.
-Students also learn the importance of using such analytics to lead change in the context of an original research project and for the Capstone.
+This course focuses on developing the quantitative skills necessary for identifying and analyzing socioenvironmental data.
+Using a hands-on, experiential approach, students learn basic methods to build and manage databases.
+They also study the basics of descriptive and inferential statistical methods, including exploratory data analyses, and basic linear and logistic regressions.
+Introductions to multivariate analysis and model selection complement the development of analytical skills.
+The course provides students with experience in the application of statistical methods and the use of open-source statistical software, R. Students also learn the importance of using such analytics to lead change in the context of an original research project and for the Capstone.

 Environmental Visualization and Storytelling with Data (1.5 credits)

-In this course, students learn how to effectively explore, identify, and communicate key insights from environmental data to diverse audiences through data visualization and presentation.
-This course teaches best practices in data visualization, developing and interpreting different charts and graphs with various software tools, and visualizing and interpreting spatial data.
-Classes consist partly of short lectures on key principles of effective communication, data management, and visual design, coupled with discussions, peer critiques, and hands-on visualization activities.
+In this course, students learn how to effectively identify, explore, and communicate key insights from environmental data to diverse audiences through data visualization and presentation.
+This course teaches best practices in data visualization, developing and interpreting different charts and graphs with open-source software tools.
+Classes consist of short lectures on key principles of effective communication and data management, coupled with discussions, peer critiques, and hands-on visualization activities.
 Throughout the course, students are encouraged to interpret findings in terms of an emerging story that the data reveal about the core research questions addressed and the decisions that can be communicated to motivate others to action.

 Business Courses – 12 credits